TalTech-HPC-Centre/taltech-hpc-docs/docs/software/cp2k.md

 !!! warning
     This page has not been completely updated for Rocky 8 yet!

-## cp2k short introduction
+## CP2K Short Introduction

-1. Make [cp2k.slurm](/software/attachments/cp2k.slurm) batch script for parallel calculations:
+1. Create a [cp2k.slurm](/software/attachments/cp2k.slurm) batch script for parallel calculations:

     ```bash
     #!/bin/bash